AndresFernandezBuron/AndresFernandezBuron/README.md

 I'm looking for a remote job in Spanish, because I need money I want to stay away from any state institution.

 <br>

+I'm going to release some of my projects, because Adam Smith's hand suffers from the Duning-Kruger effect.

 </td></tr>
 <tr><td align="center" valign="middle" colspan="2">